George Schiffman, MD, FCCP

 Just as beta-2 agonists can dilate the airways, beta blocker medications impair the relaxation of bronchial muscle by beta-2 receptors and can cause constriction of airways, aggravating asthma.
 Therefore, beta blockers, such as the blood pressure medications propranolol (Inderal) and atenolol (Tenormin), should be avoided by asthma patients if possible.
 Sometimes, however, the benefits of these agents outweigh the risks.
 Your physician's clinical judgement will take into account the balance of these conflicting properties.

 The anticholinergic agents act on a different type of nerves than the beta-2 agonists to achieve a similar relaxation and opening of the airway passages.
 These two groups of bronchodilator inhalers when used together can produce an enhanced bronchodilation effect.
 An example of a commonly used anticholinergic agent is ipratropium bromide (Atrovent).
 Ipratropium takes longer to work as compared with the beta-2 agonists, with peak effectiveness occurring two hours after intake and lasting six hours.
-A long-acting anticholinergic, tiotropium (Spiriva), has recently be shown to be of benefit in treating asthma.
+A long-acting anticholinergic, tiotropium (Spiriva), has been shown to be of benefit in treating asthma.
 When symptoms of asthma are difficult to control with beta-2 agonists, inhaled corticosteroids (cortisone) are often added.
 Corticosteroids can improve lung function and reduce airway obstruction over time.
 Examples of inhaled corticosteroids include beclomethasone dipropionate (Beclovent, Qvar, and Vanceril), triamcinolone acetonide (Azmacort), mometasone (Asthmanex), budesonide (Pulmocort), and flunisolide (Aerobid).
 The ideal dose of corticosteroids is still unknown.
 The side effects of inhaled corticosteroids include hoarseness, loss of voice, and oral yeast infections.
 Early use of inhaled corticosteroids may prevent irreversible damage to the airways.

 To decrease the deposition of medications on the throat and increase the amount reaching the airways, spacers can be helpful.
 Spacers are tube-like chambers attached to the outlet of the MDI canister.
 Spacer devices can hold the released medications long enough for patients to inhale them slowly and deeply into the lungs.
 A spacing device placed between the mouth and the MDI can improve medication delivery and reduce the side effects on the mouth and throat.
 Rinsing out the mouth after use of a steroid inhaler also can decrease these side effects.